 Featuring the dramatic story of Indian Hannah, this is an in-depth look at the cordial relations of the Lenape, Quakers, and Moravians during the early settlement of Pennsylvania and at the later conflicts arising with other Euro cultures.
 Once respected “Grandfathers” who counseled for peace and arbitrated among the Native Nations, the Lenape were forced to negotiate desperately in a bid to maintain their values and relationship to their part of “Turtle Island.”
 Designed for adult audiences.

 In Remembrance of the Treaty of Shackamaxon

 For we were ever sworn to be friends, and we will walk together like brothers.

-A follow-up to Lenape Lifeways 1: INTRODUCING THE FIRST PEOPLE OF PENNSYLVANIA this program explores in depth the peaceful ways of the Lenape and the conflicts that arose with the many European cultures that came to our shores.
+This is a follow-up to Lenape Lifeways 1: INTRODUCING THE FIRST PEOPLE OF PENNSYLVANIA this program explores in depth the peaceful ways of the Lenape and the conflicts that arose with the many European cultures that came to our shores.
 As “the Grandfathers” who counseled for peace and arbitrated issues among Native Nations and later as the negotiators who tried to maintain their hold on both their cultural values and their relationship to their part of “Turtle Island,” the Lenape struggled for a balance between many worlds.
 Meeting with and dealing with the early explorers/traders such as the Portuguese, Holland Dutch, and French, then with the settlers (English, Germans, Scottish, Irish, and Welsh) and “Americans,” the Lenape had many choices to make.
 None were easy.
 Learn about the Lenape in peace and conflict – how they lived in love with William Penn and the Quakers, fought in the French and Indian War, then served as Commissioned Officers in Washington’s army during the Revolutionary War, and how they were forced across the continent.